Trajectory Inc.: Customers

 Trajectory works within both the publishing and distributing sectors of the e-book market and has announced relationships with a broad range of major participants in the global book supply chain.

 Publishers

 Among its clients, Trajectory's publisher partners include including, Macmillan, Abrams, MIT Press, Peoples Education Press, Anhui, Zhejiang.

 Distributors

-Trajectory's distributor partners include: Tencent Literature, Xiaomi, Dangdang, Amazon, Apple, Barnes & Noble, Kobo, Google and over 300 other partners.
+Trajectory's distributor partners include: Tencent Literature, Xiaomi, Dangdang, Apple, Barnes & Noble, Kobo, and over 300 other partners.

 Natural Language Processing and Machine Learning

 In order to improve discoverability for books in publishing and distribution channels, Trajectory uses Natural Language Processing (NLP) and implements “Deep Learning” techniques that were the first of their kind to recommend books based on proprietary algorithms.
 These algorithms parse the text of the book and categorize data based on certain features like sentiment, parts of speech, genre, and keywords, and match it to the previously processed books in their database to generate suggestions.
 This content analysis contrasts current recommendation methods used by major companies like Amazon or Netflix that are powered by sales data and user reports.
 As the Natural Language Processing Engine parses more and more books in English, Chinese, Spanish, and German, the algorithms recommending capabilities improve transliterally.